UBCSailbot/raye-boat-simulator/README.md

 ![North](images/North.png)

 _Gazebo Simulation with Sail and Rudder, as well as wind direction arrow.
-This shows the direction of North (+ve x)._
+The boat and camera are currently looking in the North direction (+ve x)._

 ## Old Message in README